avis-router/avis/trunk/README.txt

 To see command line options:

   > ./bin/avis.sh -h

-You can also just use:

-  > java -server -jar build/avisd.jar

-The "-server" switch is optional: it enables the HotSpot Server VM which performs more advanced optimizations targeted at long-running servers.

 If you don't have a client for testing the server, you can try one of the tickertape messaging clients at tickertape.org: